 Mingshu-headshot_edit

 Mingshu Wang is a PhD student at the Center for Geospatial Research in the Department of Geography.
-Wang interns at the NASA DEVELOP National Program and works with the International Society for Photogrammetry and Remote Sensing, focusing on big data and geospatial analytics.
-Wang previously worked as a senior associate at the Capital One Financial Corporation, a research associate at the U.S. Environmental Protection Agency, and a consultant at the World Wildlife Fund.
+He interns at the NASA DEVELOP National Program and works with the International Society for Photogrammetry and Remote Sensing, focusing on big data and geospatial analytics.
+Mingshu previously worked as a senior associate at the Capital One Financial Corporation, a research associate at the US Environmental Protection Agency, and a consultant at the World Wildlife Fund.
+In his talk, he encourages us to embrace our newfound identities as geographers to better connect to our environments and those around us.

 Mike Young